 NOTE: Prices were researched last on April 16th, 2018.
 As of the writing of this article, you can also currently order the Eaglemoss model right from the company themselves for around $23 (shipping unknown).

 We now come to the part of my article where I like to give you my opinion of which ship gives you the "best bang for the buck", which is my rough way of telling you which one is the best one to get, for the best price.
 To put this in a nutshell, when I write these, I am trying to give my opinion of which model is the best for the least cost.
 In conclusion, the Furuta takes the blue ribbon for this round.
 For the price, Furuta is giving you a nice model with good all around attention to details.
 As nice as the Eaglemoss' ship is, the lacking painted details on the bottom of the model, and the glaring over spray on the top of the ship hurt it's final standings when it comes to pricing.
 I can't in good standing recommend that someone spend the extra money for less and quite frankly, messy details.

 Every once in a while, I'll have a little extra stuff to share with you that sort of fits in with my comparison articles.

 As I shared in my collection picture in the beginning of this article, I also have an AMT model that I had built and painted on my own.
 In reality, I built this model over 20 years ago, and then I just recently painted her in 2013 as a method of getting back into model building.

 1:2500 Scale AMT Kit

-Anyway, I hope you found this article useful and informative.
+As always, I hope you found this article useful and informative.
 If you have any questions, comments or suggestions, please feel free to comment below.

-So for now, "Live Long And Prosper!"
+So for now, "Live long and prosper!!!"